 A comprehensive financial plan is one of the most important tools in your financial toolbox.
 It lays out a strategy for each part of your financial life in a holistic way.
 It’s a key step in setting and reaching your financial goals.
 After the plan is created, it’s important to think about implementation of the plan, monitoring the plan and making adjustments, as needed, over time.

-If you’re just getting started with your financial plan or want some tools to help simplify the process, check out Personal Capital’s financial dashboard.
-It includes valuable tools such as a net worth calculator, cash flow planner, retirement planner, and more.
-It’s free to use.
+If you’re just getting started with your financial plan or want some free tools to help simplify the process, check out Personal Capital’s financial dashboard.
+It features a net worth calculator, cash flow planner, retirement planner, and more.

-You can also get in touch with an advisor to learn more about our investment services to help you manage your investments and reach your financial goals, both big and small.
+You can also get in touch with a financial advisor to learn more about our investment services to help you manage your investments and reach your financial goals, both big and small.